规章制度(中文)

 - Standardized wushu forms, such as 3rd duan changquan (elementary changquan), 5th duan changquan (youth compulsory form), and standardized weapons taolu;

-- International compulsory barehand and weapon taolu and optional taolu;
+- International compulsory taolu;

 - “Traditional” styles with excessive modern elements, such as tumbling movements that would not traditionally be found in that particular style;